How SwipedOn is committed to the GDPR

 anonymize 'visits' linked to an individual visitor based on a date range search (we will implement the automation of this task in the future);

 change the way visitors sign into the iPad or tablet application so as to mitigate data leaks and unauthorised information access.

 We’ve communicated our sub-processor list

 We’ve reviewed all our vendors, finding out about their GDPR plans and arranging similar GDPR-ready data processing agreements with them.

 We've implemented new security measures

 Security is a priority for us.
-We are busy scoping external third-party security audits and pen tests.
-We've also recently completely upgraded our infrastructure security and are continually improving our own internal security processes.
+We annually engage external third-party security audits and pen tests.
+We're also ISO27001 certified, which provides independent proof that their ISMS practices and procedures are safe and relevant and ensures SwipedOn are continually improving our internal security processes.

 As part of a top-down initiative, we've reviewed and updated the following policies and procedures: